-The Q80T has decent viewing angles for a VA panel TV.
+The Samsung Q80T has decent viewing angles for a VA panel TV.
 It has Samsung's 'Ultra Viewing Angle' layer, which improves viewing angles at the cost of contrast ratio.
 Gamma shift happens rather quickly once you move off-center, but black level remains fairly consistent until you reach moderate viewing angles.
 To take our measurements, we had to perform two runs, one with local dimming set to 'Low' to measure color, and the other with local dimming disabled to measure lightness, black level, and gamma.
 Overall, viewing angles are better with the local dimming disabled.

 The TV's local dimming can't be disabled through the normal settings menu.
 To turn it off, you must first disable PC Mode Dimming within the TV's service menu, and then activate PC Mode.

-Note that the 49" variant of this TV doesn't have the 'Ultra Viewing Angle' layer and we expect it to have worse viewing angles.
+The 49" variant of this TV doesn't have the 'Ultra Viewing Angle' layer and we expect it to have worse viewing angles.

-Update 09/30/2020: We've changed the status of the Auto-Calibration function from 'Untested' to 'Undetermined', as the Q80T isn't yet listed as being compatible with CalMAN.
+Update 09/30/2020: We've changed the status of the Auto-Calibration function from 'Untested' to 'Undetermined', as the Samsung Q80T isn't yet listed as being compatible with CalMAN.

 After calibration, color accuracy is superb.
 White balance, gamma, and color temperature are right on target, and any remaining inaccuracies shouldn't be noticeable without the aid of a colorimeter.